-Form: $\Sigma \sim begin \Sigma; \Sigma; \dots, \Sigma; \Sigma end$

-A statement may be made identifiable by attaching to it a label L, which is an identifier I, or an integer G (with the meaning of identifier).
-The label precedes the statement labeled, and is separated from it by the separator colon (:).
-Label and statement together constitute a statement called "labeled statement."
+Form: $$\Sigma \sim begin \Sigma; \Sigma; \cdots; \Sigma end$$ c) A statement may be made identifiable by attaching to it a label L, which is an identifier I, or an integer G (with the meaning of identifier).
+The label precedes the attached statement being labeled, and is separated from it by the separator colon (:).
+Label and statement together constitute a statement called "labeled statement".